Trump preaches civility after bomb scares. But he doesn’t practice it.

 The one problem: The president doesn’t practice it.
 Far from it.

-Here was Trump at his rally on Monday with Ted Cruz, talking about Hillary Clinton, one of the targets of the pipe bombs: “If you want the fake news to finally investigate Hillary Clinton, we'll just have...
+At his Monday rally to support Sen. Ted Cruz, Trump talked about Hillary Clinton, one of the targets of the pipe bombs: “If you want the fake news to finally investigate Hillary Clinton, we'll just have ...
 [LOCK HER UP, LOCK HER UP, LOCK HER UP].”

 Here was Trump last week praising Rep. Greg Gianforte, R-Mont., for body-slamming a reporter: “Never wrestle him, any guy that can do a body slam, he’s my kind of guy, he’s my guy.”